pjhnocegood/fheSigWallet/README.md

 - **Fully Homomorphic Encryption (FHE):** FHE technology ensures that transaction details and voting processes remain confidential and secure.
 - **Decentralization:** The MultiSig wallet operates on a decentralized network, reducing the risk of single points of failure and enhancing security.

+### Roadmap
+- We plan to increase user accessibility by applying AA (account abstraction).
+- We plan to add funding execution for ERC-20, including FHERC-20.
+-

 ### Getting Started
 1. **Installation:** Clone this repository to your local machine.
 2. **Configuration:** npm install